 Gillian wore a intricately detailed, colourfully floral gown by Temperley London that I’m openly admitting I’m obsessed with; long-sleeved, alternative, delicate perfection.
 She paired this beauty with a custom-made veil and New Look shoes, trading her heels for old Spanish boots for their atmospheric portraits at Loch Lomond, and later pink Adidas trainers for dancing.

 “I loved the comfort, the colour, the cut; and that I was unlikely to come across another bride wearing it on a weekly basis.
 I wore a simple hand chain I bought on Etsy and my other rings were just my normal day to day pieces – mostly from Catbird in Williamsburg.
-My hair was styled by Anne Marie McElroy and my make-up by Julie Diplacito.”
+My hair was styled by Anne Marie McElroy and my make-up by Julie Diplacito.”“We were introduced by our bosses who were dating each other too.
+Chris had just moved to a new city and I was back from university trying to figure it all out and we met.”

 “I moved to Toronto to start a new PR job three months after we met, but we were both heartbroken and I returned taking up a rubbish job in a chain restaurant so we could be together while Chris worked in a photography studio.
 It really changed the direction of both our lives and we started our business together.
 We got engaged after four years together and married two years later.”